 17 of the most beautiful places to visit in New Zealand

-As you would have seen above, the Trans-Tasman Bubble kind of opened in a one-way direction back in October.
+As for Kiwis travelling to Australia, the Trans-Tasman Bubble kind of opened in a one-way direction back in October.
 New Zealanders can travel to most Australian states and territories without restrictions if they board a ‘quarantine-free flight’ – meaning they’re not joining a connecting international flight where travellers are heading to hotel quarantine.

 In New South Wales, Victoria, The ACT, The NT, Tasmania, Queensland and South Australia you can visit without needing to quarantine.
 Western Australia is the only Australian state where Kiwi visitors will need to quarantine, but some states and territories require permits so make sure you check the government website before travelling.

-When will Contiki open up local New Zealand and Australian trips?
+When will Contiki start running New Zealand and Australian trips?

 Good news, you keen Contiki travellers!
 The team have been working hard to create amazing new Aussie trips for locals, which began running again in November.
 You can find out about the new domestic trips for Aussies here.
 New Zealand domestic trips also began running at the end of 2020, which you can check out here.